bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 29°
-- Light Sleet
+- Overcast
-- 94% humidity
+- 90% humidity
 - 11 mph wind
-- 89% cloud cover
+- 90% cloud cover
 - 32 AQI 🟩
 - About 0.8 inches of snow on the ground
 - 0.06 inches of rain and 0.85 inches of snow in the past 24 hours
-- 0.9 inches of rain expected in the next 48 hours
+- 0.86 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>